IRL2/nanover-docs/source/tutorials/vrclient.rst

 Right handheld menu
 ~~~~~~~~~~~~~~~~~~~

-Here you can adjust aspects of your interaction with the molecules, including:
+Here you can adjust aspects of your interaction with the molecules, such as:

 * **Select your interaction type**: toggle between interacting with individual atoms or entire residues